24/7 Emergency Service

 Water damage engineer logging Protimeter moisture readings during drying in a London flat

-Seven steps from emergency phone call to final sign-off.
-Every step is documented for the insurance claim, and the client receives a written update at the end of each phase so there are no surprises between attendance and handover.
+Eight steps from emergency phone call to final sign-off, all documented to IICRC S500 standard for the insurance claim.
+The client receives a written update at the end of each phase so there are no surprises between attendance and handover.

 1